clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 can always reset the zoom by clicking the bottom-most `all` frame.

 The sidebar on the right provides additional ways to interact with the flamegraph.
-First from the top is the Highlight section.
+Let's start with the field that says "Search string or /regex/".
 You may notice that because of how Clojure sequence iteration is implemented, the execution of lambda inside `iterate-trees` is split into several codepaths.
-Let's type `bottom-up` into the highlight field and click Highlight.
-The frames that contain this string will get a magenta tint, and on the bottom of the flamegraph, it will say "Matched: 52.64%".
-This means that the function `bottom-up-tree` spends 52% of the total time across all codepaths it is called in.
+Let's type `bottom-up` into that field click the magnifying glass button or press Return.
+The frames that contain this string will get a magenta tint, and on the bottom of the flamegraph, it will say "Matched: 59.01%".
+This means that the function `bottom-up-tree` spends 59% of the total time across all codepaths it is called in.
 Now, change the highlight to `item-check`.
-See that it now says "Matched:
+See that it now says "Matched: 29.53%".
+You can also highlight specific frames accross the whole flamegraph by right-clicking a frame and selecting "Highlight" in the pop-up menu.
-33.55%".

-Next goes the field for setting the minimal frame width.
-It is used as an optimization for very large flamegraphs since hairbreadth frames (meaning they have few samples) are not very helpful, but skipping them can improve rendering speed even further.
-Try changing the value to 0 and click Apply.
-A few thin flames will appear here and there.

-Toggling the Sort by name/width radiobox and clicking Apply changes the order of the frames on the X-axis.
-As we said before, the position of frames on the X-axis is arbitrary and carries no information.
-Sorting frames by width can simplify visually identifying the most expensive callees of a function if there are many of them.

-The Reversed flag enables an interesting view.
-Toggling it and clicking Apply will draw the stacks from top to bottom.
+The Reversed button enables an interesting view.
+Toggling it will draw the stacks from top to bottom.
 This basically highlights the functions with the highest self time.
-When coupled with Sort by width, you can quickly see that the `item-check` function has 28.44% of self time, and the next expensive method is `Numbers.multiply` with 23.61%.
-In the Reversed view, setting the minimal frame width to 0 might sometimes make sense to recover some hidden data.
+You can quickly see that the `Numbers.multiply` method has 27.98% of self time, and the next expensive function is `item-check` with 20.94%.

+Toggling the Sort by name/width selector changes the order of the frames on the X-axis.
+As was said before, the position of frames on the X-axis is arbitrary and carries no information.
+Sorting frames by width simplifies visually identifying the most expensive callees of a function if there are many of them;
+but sorting by name can sometimes be useful too.

 <center>
 <figure class="figure">